microsoft/learning-loop/DEPLOY.md

 ### Next Steps

-By default the sample deployment is configured to deploy a container instance that runs rl_sim_cpp.
-You may need to restart the container after the deployment.
+The manual deployment steps deploys a container instance running `rl_sim_cpp` by default.
+After deployment, you may need to restart the container to resolve any timing issues related to the deployed resources.

-See [send events to the Learning Loop (run rl_sim_cpp)](RL_SIM.md) to run the simulator application directly.
+For instructions on running the simulator application directly, see [send events to the Learning Loop (run rl_sim_cpp)](RL_SIM.md).

 ## Docker Image Artifact